syncfusion-content/php-docs/PHP/Getting-Started.md

     </head>
 {% endhighlight %}

 2. Copy the individual component source files from `/Src` to your directory.
-Include the Essential JS for PHP **Autoload.php** file available in the `/Src` directory.
-This file *automatically retreieves the required source class files* to render the specified controls.
+Include the Essential JS for PHP **AutoLoad.php** file available in the `/Src` directory.
+This file *automatically retrieves the required source class files* to render the specified controls.

 {% highlight html %}
     <body>